MicrosoftEdge/WebView2Feedback/specs/CookieManagement.md

         Boolean IsSecure { get; set; };

         /// Converts a System.Net.Cookie to a CoreWebView2Cookie.
-        static CoreWebView2Cookie DotNetToCoreWebView2Cookie(System.Net.Cookie dotNetCookie);
+        /// This is only for the .NET API, not the WinRT API. static CoreWebView2Cookie DotNetToCoreWebView2Cookie(System.Net.Cookie dotNetCookie);

         /// Converts a CoreWebView2Cookie to a System.Net.Cookie.
-        static System.Net.Cookie CoreWebView2ToDotNetCookie(CoreWebView2Cookie coreWebView2Cookie);
+        /// This is only for the .NET API, not the WinRT API. static System.Net.Cookie CoreWebView2ToDotNetCookie(CoreWebView2Cookie coreWebView2Cookie);
     }